-14.1 Viewing Advanced System Event Information
+13.1 Viewing Advanced System Event Information

-While operational, the oMG continuously generates diagnostic logs which provide important information for troubleshooting by Sierra Wireless Technical Support.
+While operational, the oMG continuously generates diagnostic logs which provide important information for troubleshooting by In Motion support.
 The oMG transmits these logs to the oMM over "low cost" links.

 The format and content of these logs are not documented because of their complexity and because they are subject to change every release.
-In some cases Sierra Wireless Technical Support may ask you to send one or more of these logs in for analysis.
-The following information outlines how to find these log files if requested by Sierra Wireless Technical Support.
+In some cases In Motion support may ask you to send one or more of these logs in for analysis.
+The following information outlines how to find these log files if requested by In Motion support.

-The Current Logs sub tab shown in Figure 14-1 on page 62 provides access to the current log files, and the Archived Logs sub tab provides access to log files older than 7 days.
+The Current Logs sub tab shown in Figure 39 provides access to the current log files, and the Archived Logs sub tab provides access to log files older than 7 days.